K9 Gold (CVE:KNC) Reaches New 12-Month Low at $0.10

-K9 Gold Corp.
-(CVE:KNC – Get Rating)’s stock price hit a new 52-week low on Monday .
-The company traded as low as C$0.10 and last traded at C$0.11, with a volume of 10000 shares trading hands.
-The stock had previously closed at C$0.11.
+Shares of K9 Gold Corp.
+(CVE:KNC – Get Rating) reached a new 52-week low during trading on Monday .
+The company traded as low as C$0.10 and last traded at C$0.09, with a volume of 25100 shares traded.
+The stock had previously closed at C$0.10.

 K9 Gold Stock Performance